Financial planning tools and services to put you on the path to the future you want

-He presents some amazing information: “Did you know that we Americans have about three times the amount of space we did 50 years ago?
+He presents some amazing information: “Did you know that we Americans have about three times the amount of space than we did 50 years ago?
 Three times.
-So you’d think, with all this extra space, we’d have plenty of room for all our stuff.
+So you’d think, with all this extra space we’d have plenty of room for all our stuff.
 Nope.
-There’s a new industry in town, a 22 billion-dollar, 2.2 billion sq. ft. industry: that of personal storage.
-So we’ve got triple the space, but we’ve become such good shoppers that we need even more space.
+There’s a new industry in town, a $22 billion, 2.2 billion square foot industry: that of personal storage.
+So, we’ve got triple the space, but we’ve become such good shoppers that we need even more space.
 So where does this lead?
-Lots of credit card debt, huge environmental footprints, and perhaps not coincidentally, our happiness levels flat-lined over the same 50 years.”
+Lots of credit card debt, huge environmental footprints, and perhaps not coincidenetally, our happiness levels flat-lined over the same 50 years.”

 Get his tips for having less stuff and a happier life.

 What’s better: a life of happiness or a life of ups and downs so we can appreciate the sweetness when the suffering ends?
 In his TED Talk, “The Habits of Happiness,” French Biologist-turned-Buddhist monk Matthieu Ricard says we can find a deep sense of serenity and fulfillment.
 Not simply a pleasurable sensation, but a state that pervades and underlies all of the joys and sorrows that life throws at us.